nfsi-canada/OBSW2025/README.md

 cd OBSW2025
 ```

-The `DATA` and `EVENTS` folders should now be on your computer and you are ready to start the tutorial.
+The `TUTORIAL[1-7]` folders should now be on your computer and you are ready to start the demonstrations.

 ### Testing your installation